List of Family Matters characters: Recurring characters

 Another one of Laura's boyfriends and a race car enthusiast.
 Steve did not like his profession and was against Laura being a passenger in his race car in season seven's "Hot Rods to Heck".
 Despite his first appearance in that episode depicting him as a more antagonistic character, he and Laura restarted their relationship stronger after the cloned Stefan's stay in Paris following the season eight premiere "Paris Vacation".
 After Stefan returned in "It Came Upon a Midnight Clear," Curtis and Laura broke up and he started dating Maxine several episodes later in "Love Triangle".
-Pope previously played Chain in Season 3's "Born to be Mild" and a hospital orderly in Season 4's "Number One with a Bullet".
+Pope previously played Chain in Season 3's "Born to be Mild", as well as a hospital orderly and army cadet in Season 4's "Number One with a Bullet" and "An Officer and a Waldo", respectively.